Will you get a refund if COVID-19 closes your campus?

 With COVID-19 cases still high, many colleges are developing shutdown contingency plans alongside their reopening arrangements.

-At the same time, the pandemic ignited new debate about whether colleges should charge the same tuition for online and in-person classes.
+At the same time, the pandemic is fueling new debate about whether colleges should charge the same tuition for online and in-person classes.
 Tuition typically covers the cost of instruction — salaries, software, labs and such — and that cost at many schools may have increased.

 Here’s what he and other students can expect as the fall shapes up.